upmc-enterprises/log4j_dataloss/README.md

 Ensure you have rvm installed.
 The .rvmrc should handle the correct installation of Jruby 1.7.13 and creation of a gemset.
 To install the appropriate gems run the following.

     bundle install

 ### Control

 The 'control' illustrates a correct and working state to compare against.
-One process managing multiple logs via a single configuration file.
-All logs rollover every minute.
+One process managing multiple log files via a single configuration file.
+All log files rollover every minute.
 Typically logs are set to rollover daily but the mechanics are identical.

     rm log/*
     timeout 5m jruby logger.rb "CONTROL"

-This will run for 5 minutes and then terminate.
-The example logs to the main log every second and to the secondary log every 10 with the string 'CONTROL' and an incrementing counter to assist in verifying record continuity and loss.
+This will run for 5 minutes and terminate.
+The example logs to the main log file every second and to the secondary log file every 10 seconds with the string 'CONTROL' and an incrementing counter on each entry to assist in verifying record continuity and potential loss.

     ls -ali log/

-You will note variable size at the first and last log and cosistency in the middle.
+You will note variable size at the first and last log file and cosistency in the middle.
 To visually inspect for log continuity use the following

     cat log/production.log* | sort